shaloo/docs.arcana/docs/migration/beta_auth_v0.3.0_migration.md

 # Arcana Auth SDK v0.2.x -> v0.3.0 Migration

 This guide is meant for developers who have already integrated apps with an older version of the Arcana Auth SDK and run them using Arcana Network Testnet.
-If you are new to Arcana Network, please visit [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md) to get started.
+If you are new to Arcana Network, please visit [[auth-quick-start|{{config.extra.arcana.product_name}} Quick Start Guide]] to get started.

 When you migrate from an older version of the {{config.extra.arcana.sdk_name}} to v0.3.0, there are some breaking changes.
 These changes are mostly related to deploying an app on the {{config.extra.arcana.company_name}} Testnet and the use of {{config.extra.arcana.company_name}} Storage SDK (no longer supported).
 There are no breaking changes in the {{config.extra.arcana.sdk_name}}  usage related to user onboarding or blockchain transaction signing functions.
 Also, the Arcana wallet has a revamped, better look in this release.